 - Degree Works additional features: https://www.youtube.com/watch?v=rW627NlL7IQ&feature=youtu.be

 In this video, Mari talks about the waitlist.
 Courses fill up quickly.
 Many students drop classes in the week before classes start.
 If a slot becomes available, students have 72 hours to register for the class.
 Students will be notified by email so make sure to check email on a regular basis.
-Please note that the waitlists will be removed on the first day of classes (Fall 2019: Monday, August 26).
-To learn more about course waitlist, go to https://registrar.gmu.edu/topics/waitlists/
+Please note that the waitlists will be removed on the first day of classes (Spring 2022: Monday, January 24, 2022).
+To learn more about the course waitlist, go to https://registrar.gmu.edu/topics/waitlists/

 - To learn how to register for courses, go to http://registrar.gmu.edu/topics/registration-guide/